All Episodes

 So it's this ESG score has been coming out.

-It's sort of been something that globalists have been talking about for a number of years, but it's actually starting to play right now, and it stands for I believe environmental sustainability and governance.
+It's sort of been something that globalists have been talking about for a number of years, but it's actually starting to play right now.

-And so it has to do with like climate change and it has to do with like the minimum amount of diversity in your businesses and things like that.
+And so it has to do with like climate change and has to do with like the minimum amount of diversity in your businesses and things like that.

-Kidney or liver.
+Sydney or a liver.

 Yeah.

-No, I was gonna say something else.
+No, I was going to say something else.

 If I wasn't running for office, I would have given you another organ to really make you laugh.

-And I think what the last two years have taught us is you know, these rallies and protests and activism, it's so important.
+And I think what the last two years have taught us is, you know, these rallies and protests and activism, it's so important.

 It's waking people up.